KayLerch/alexa-skills-kit-tellask-java/README.md

   - "[Bye|See you|Good bye]"
 ```
 _SayWelcome_, _SayGoodBye_, _SaySorry_ are __response intents__ you will refer to later on.
 The first one has two __response utterances__ where the engine will pick one of them randomly.
-It
+Inside YAML files you can also use templates like _WelcomeSpeeches_ to reuse certain
+speeches in utterances and reprompts by referring to them with _${templatename}_.
-also got __multi-phrases__ wrapped in square brackets.
-Only one of them is chosen by the
+In templates but also directly in utterances you can have __multi-phrases__ wrapped in square brackets.
-engine as well.
+Only one of them is chosen by the engine randomly as well.
 That said Alexa got five ways of welcoming a user.
-The utterances
-also contain an __output slot__ called _{name}_ which will be resolved by the engine.
-All these features
+The utterances also contain an __output slot__ called _{name}_ which will be resolved by the engine.
-are also available for __reprompts__ which you define right below the general utterances.
+All aforementioned features are also available for __reprompts__ which you define right below the general utterances.

 ### Create an AlexaLaunchHandler
 which handles a launch event whenever your skill is started by the